Research and Analysis on the DPRK Leadership

-Kang Sok Ju is the DPRK’s Vice Premier and 1st Vice President of the DPRK Supreme (Central) Court.
-Prior to his September 2010 appointment, Kang was the country’s Senior Vice Minister of Foreign Affairs.
-He was one of Kim Jong Il’s trusted foreign policy hands and he participated in numerous interactions, both in support of KJI and as a delegation leader, with the foreign leadership of the US, Japan, ROK, China and Russia.
+Kang Sok Ju is Secretary and Director of the Korean Workers’ Party [KWP] International Affairs Department.
+He is one of the DPRK’s most experienced and influential foreign policy officials, having been one of Kim Jong Il’s trusted foreign policy hands.
+He participated in numerous interactions, both in support of KJI and as a delegation leader, with the foreign leadership of the US, Japan, ROK, China and Russia.
 Kang is a cousin of Kim Jong Il’s, and served for three decades as a deputy to Kim Yong Nam.
-Kang also has ties to Jang Song Taek and Kim Kyong Hui.

 Kang Sok Ju was born in 1939 in South Pyongan.
 He is a maternal cousin to Kim Il Sung and Kim Jong Il, being related to KIS mother, Kang Pang Sok.
 His older brother was Kang Sok Sung, a former director of the Party History Institute.
 Kang attended the University of Foreign Languages.

 Kang began his career as a cadre at the CC KWP International Department around 1972.
 At the International Department he worked under then-director Kim Yong Nam.
 He would later work with Kim Kyong Hui when she was the department’s deputy director in the late 1970s.
 In 1981 Kang was assigned as a diplomatic secretary at the DPRK’s UNSECO Mission in Paris.
 He was appointed a Vice Minister of Foreign Affairs in 1984.